-Some lenses give you naturally GOOD BOKEH that is desirable while others produce blurring that is not very pleasant and can be distracting to your subject, called BAD BOKEH.
+Some lenses give you naturally good bokeh that is desirable while others produce blurring that is not very pleasant and can be distracting to your subject, called bad bokeh.

 One advantage of Gaussian blur is you can change the amount and direction of the blur several different ways to see which you like the best on the same photograph.

 Here is an example of the kind of good bokeh you can get naturally with macro photography.
 The depth of field is so shallow that even things that are only a slight distance behind the subject are pleasantly out of focus.
 Sometimes it's the exact angle.

 This is a photo of a budding Geranium.
 Close-ups of flowers are a good opportunity to get familiar with bokeh and get to study the effect of a blurry background on isolating your subject.

 A good example of bad bokeh is produced when you use a mirror lens.
 Mirror lenses produce a ring-shaped highlight that is distracting as a background.

 So, you know you'd like to get that soft, creamy look of attractive bokeh in some of your photos to contrast with the sharpness of your subject.
 Now you want to know what's a good lens to use for getting nice bokeh.

 Generally speaking, lenses that are fast, are prime lenses, and are telephoto, will give you the best bokeh.
 A fast lens is one that has a large aperture to achieve that shallow depth of field we talked about.
 Fast lenses have maximum aperture of f/4.0, f/2.8, or wider.